 - The 2006 calendar benefitted Film Preservation Associates.

-- The 2003 calendar made possible a donation of $671.07 to the UCLA Film and Television Archive, earmarked for preservation activities in silent film.
+- The 2003 calendar made possible a donation of $671.07 to the UCLA Film and Television Archive.